Virtual Resolutions for a Product of Projective Spaces

 \begin{definition} A free complex $F \coloneq [F_0 \gets F_1 \gets F_2 \gets \dotsb]$ of $\Pic(X)$-graded $S$-modules is called a \define{virtual resolution} of a $\Pic(X)$-graded $S$-module $M$ if the corresponding complex $\widetilde{F}$ of vector bundles on $X$ is a locally-free resolution of the sheaf $\widetilde{M}$. \end{definition}

 In other words, a virtual resolution is a free complex of $S$-modules whose higher homology groups are supported on the irrelevant ideal of $X$.
 The benefits of allowing a limited amount of homology are already present in other parts of commutative algebra including almost ring theory~\cite{almost-ring-theory}, where one accepts homology annihilated by a given idempotent ideal, and phantom homology~\cite{phantom}, where one admits cycles that are in the tight closure of the boundaries.
+In this paper, we describe a few different, and generally incomparable, processess for creating virtual resolutions.

 For projective space, minimal free resolutions are important in the study of points~\cites{GGP, EP}, curves~\cites{V, EL}, surfaces~\cites{GP, DS}, and moduli spaces~\cites{farkas, DFS}.
 Our overarching goal is to demonstrate that the right analogues for subschemes in a smooth complete toric variety use virtual resolutions rather than minimal free resolutions.
 This distinction is not apparent on projective space because the New Intersection Theorem~\cites{Roberts} establishes that a free complex with finite-length higher homology groups has to be at least as long as the minimal free resolution.
-In contrast, for other toric varieties such as products of projective spaces, allowing irrelevant homology may yield simpler complexes; see Example~\ref{exa:curveI}.
+For other toric varieties such as products of projective spaces, allowing irrelevant homology may yield simpler complexes; see Example~\ref{exa:curveI}.

 Throughout this paper, we write $\PP^{\bbn} \coloneq \PP^{n_1} \times \PP^{n_2} \times \dotsb \times \PP^{n_r}$ for the product of projective spaces with dimension vector $\bbn \coloneq (n_1, n_2, \dotsc, n_r) \in \NN^r$ over a field $\kk$.
 Let $S \coloneq \kk[x_{i,j} : \text{$1 \leq i \leq r$, $0 \leq j \leq n_i$}]$ be the Cox ring of $\PP^{\bbn}$ and let $B \coloneq \bigcap_{i=1}^r \ideal{x_{i,0}, x_{i,1}, \dotsc, x_{i,n_i}}$ be its irrelevant ideal.
 We identify the Picard group of $\PP^{\bbn}$ with $\ZZ^r$ and partially order the elements via their components.
 If $\bbe_1, \bbe_2, \dotsc, \bbe_r$ is the standard basis of $\ZZ^r$, then the polynomial ring $S$ has the $\ZZ^r$-grading induced by $\deg(x_{i,j}) \coloneq \bbe_i$.
-We first reprove the existence of short virtual resolutions; compare with Corollary~1.14 in \cite{eisenbud-erman-schreyer-tate-products}.
+We first reprove the existence of short virtual resolutions; compare with Corollary~2.14 in \cite{eisenbud-erman-schreyer-tate-products}.

 \begin{proposition} Every finitely-generated $\ZZ^r$-graded $B$-saturated $S$-module has a virtual resolution of length at most $\abs{\bbn} \coloneq n_1 + n_2 + \dotsb + n_r = \dim \PP^{\bbn}$. \end{proposition}